 K. H. Renlund museum

 Situated at the heart of the city, the K.H.Renlund Museum is full of art and urban history – with free admission.

 In 1997, siblings Helmer and Märta Drake bequeathed their home and its contents to the City of Kokkola as part of their will.
 Nowadays it is an interesting museum home, in which the same artisan family lived for four generations.

 Kieppi – The Museum of Natural History

 Natural History Collection, Mineral Collection and Lepidoptera Collection full of miracles of nature.
-Museum is temporarily closed due to fire in January 2019.
+Kieppi is located in the Museum Quarter, in the centre of Kokkola.

 Kaarlela Museum of Local History and Culture

 The Kaarlela Museum of Local History and Culture, situated in the municipal district of Kirkonmäki, represents the local peasant culture in the 19th century.
 Time seems to stand still at the museum courtyard, and visitors can sense the atmosphere of the 1800s.